sbelharbi/bah-dataset/README.md

 * If you have questions while filling in the request form, please contact us.

-To download BAH dataset, please fill in this form which includes signing and uploading the End-User License Agreement (EULA): [*BAH* DATASET REQUEST FORM](https://www.crhscm.ca/redcap/surveys/?s=LDMDDJR3AT9P37JY).
-You will receive a link to download *BAH* dataset.

 ## <a name='splits-bah'> *BAH* dataset: Splits </a>